DuPuis Management Area

 Prior to District acquisition in 1986, the property was a ranch for Dutch white-belted cattle, sheep and goats.
 By 2001, more than 6,500 acres of wetlands on DuPuis were restored through a three-step program.
 Land managers plugged old drainage ditches, repaired a levee at the southern boundary to restore former Everglades marsh and reconnected a portion of the flow from the adjacent J.W.
 Corbett Wildlife Management Area.

-Archeological sites of early American Indians date to 500 B.C.
+Archaeological sites of early American Indians date to 500 B.C.
 Much later, the Seminole Indians used the DuPuis region as a refuge during the Seminole Indian War of 1835, but living on the land proved difficult.
 Hundreds of starving Indians were captured and sent to Oklahoma.
 The area became known as "The Hungryland."

 For More Information: